safedep/platform.safedep.io/README.md

 ### Configuration

 - Create `.env.local` file based on `env.local.sample` (example)
-- Update `env.local` with the appropriate values
+- Update `.env.local` with the appropriate values

 > Note: For SafeDep Team members, ask for development credentials in Slack